Aussie boost from wheat prices

-As wheat prices surge to 11 month highs and the Australian dollar hits 4-month highs vs the greenback, It’s time to remind our readers that of the correlation between Australia’s currency and prices of wheat, owing to the nation’s rise as the world’s 7th largest exporter of the crop.
+Forget about the correlation between copper prices and the Australian dollar.
+As wheat prices surge to 11 month highs and the Australian dollar hits 4-month highs vs the greenback, It’s time to remind of the correlation between Australia’s currency and prices of wheat, owing to the nation’s role as the world’s 7th largest exporter of the crop.

 The rise in wheat also emerged from alternative demand as farmers moved away from expensive corn and barley, which was used for feeding livestock.